ebzzry/scripts/README.md

 This is a collection of scripts written in Common Lisp.
 This repo started as a fork of [fare-scripts](http://github.com/fare/fare-scripts).

-The mksum subsystem was implemented by [Raymund Martinez](https://github.com/zhaqenl).
+The mksum subsystem was implemented by [zhaqenl](https://github.com/zhaqenl).

 Dependencies